Luo Zhang, MD, PhD

-What inspired you to become more involved in WAO?
+What inspired you to become more involved in the World Allergy Organization (WAO)?

 What would you like to share about the work of your national member society?

-What is one of your current special interests in the field of allergy/immunology?
+What is one of your special interests in the field of allergy/immunology?